JoinedSenses/SM-MapManager/README.md

 # SM-MapManager
 This is probably a super niche plugin that I don't expect anyone else to use
+This plugin assumes that your mapcycle.txt and adminmenu_maplist.ini contain the same maps

 ## Description
 Synchronizes mapcycle/adminmenu_maplist on map end if mapcycle has changed - updates both on plugin start